The new event registration system is live!

 Education & Information

-• Planning Ahead - The Final Checklist: This four-week series is for anyone, wherever you are on your cancer journey and includes such topics as; creating and crafting your legacy, ethical wills, palliative and hospice care, developing a road map to dealing with a life threatening disease, planning a service of remembrance, estate planning, advanced directives and other practical and legal issues.
+• Planning Ahead: This four-week series is for anyone, wherever you are on your cancer journey and includes such topics as; creating and crafting your legacy, ethical wills, palliative and hospice care, developing a road map to dealing with a life-threatening disease, planning a service of remembrance, estate planning, advanced directives and other practical and legal issues.

-• Strategies for Improving Brain Fog: Understand the cognitive consequences of cancer treatment and learn strategies to mitigate the impact that can accompany cognitive decline.
+• Strategies for Improving Brain Fog Series: Understand the cognitive consequences of cancer treatment and learn strategies to mitigate the impact that can accompany cognitive decline.

 • Tools for Couples: Learn how you and your partner can navigate the life changes brought about by a cancer diagnosis while maintain a strong relationship.
 Learn strategies for coping with the emotions that can interfere with your relationship--anger, mood swings, spouse fears, and depression, how to create a powerful team and avoid common conflict points.